CodeMouse92/no-monster-minecraft/README.md

 Because all items necessary to spawn bosses are accessible without other hostile mobs being enabled, these can be controlled separately as well.
-By default, bosses are automatically killed upon spawning.

 * Ender Dragon
 * Wither

+Dragons are automatically killed upon spawning, so they still drop their loot and produce a portal.
+Withers are removed so they don't spawn cheap nether stars - use the added recipe instead.

 Control with the group rule `spawnBosses`.